A29 road: Route

 The road starts at the Beare Green roundabout with the A24 in Capel, south of Dorking.
-It passes minor villages, bypasses Billingshurst and crosses Pulborough not on its major axis.
+It passes minor villages, bypasses Billingshurst (where it crosses the A272) and crosses Pulborough not on its major axis.
 Here, it crossed the 18th-century Old Swan Bridge until a modern replacement was built.
 The A29 then crosses the South Downs at Bury Hill and passes Fontwell Park Racecourse before terminating on the B2259 in Bognor Regis.

 For long-distance travel, the route is not a trunk road, as designated by National Highways and as such is of standard road width, often alongside hedges and open fields.
 Portsmouth and Guildford for example, 15 mi and points along the route, are served by the four-to six-lane A3 trunk road.

 From Capel to Hardham, south of Pulborough, the road with notable deviations follows the path of one of the multiple Roman roads with the name Stane Street, the Middle English and Old English for Stone Street due to the remaining building materials.

 A narrow-gauge railway was built to construct the Dorking Bypass section.